historical-theology/stthomas/faith-reason-revelation/syllabus.md

 *A syllabus inspired by Sr. Albert Marie Surmanski, O.P., Ph.D.'s*

+NB: Throughout this document, I demarcate a handful of minor differences between expectations for ONLINE only (asynchronous) students and
+IN-PERSON (face-to-face) students.
+Everything that I do not demarcate with ONLINE or IN-PERSON applies equally to all students.

 Faith and reason are like two wings on which the human spirit rises to the contemplation of truth; and God has placed in the human heart a desire to know the truth—in a word, to know himself—so that, by knowing and loving God,